We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - failing to acknowledge genders other than male or female

 It may come as little surprise, then, that many LGBTQIA+ people in the United States live with mental health concerns:

 - According to a 2019 report, compared with cisgender adults, transgender adults have almost four times the risk of mental health symptoms.

 Centers for Disease Control and Prevention (CDC), LGB teens report symptoms of depression at more than two times the rate of heterosexual teens.

 - According to 2020 research, compared with cisgender LGBQ and questioning teens and young adults, trans and nonbinary youth have an even higher risk of depression and suicidal thoughts.

-When it comes to addressing these concerns, therapy can have a lot of benefit.
-But as the Human Rights Campaign notes, many LGBTQIA+ people also lack access to health insurance, not to mention mental healthcare.
+When it comes to addressing these concerns, therapy can be very beneficial.
+But as the Human Rights Campaign notes, many LGBTQIA+ people also lack access to health insurance, not to mention mental health care.